justincwatt/wp-redirect-editor/readme.txt

 1. That's it, just a textarea.

 == Changelog ==
+= 1.4 =
+* Added support for regular expresssios in rules.

 = 1.3 =
 * Fix CSS error causing redirect lines to all appear on a single line